Important Information to Know

 Vision Loss Is Preventable

 75% of vision loss is preventable, and many forms of developing eye conditions, such as strabismus or amblyopia, can be treated effectively when detected early.
 Without treatments, these childhood conditions just get worse and develop into vision problems that can affect your child’s ability to learn.

-Often, your child may not know how to articulate the changes to their vision that they are experiencing.
-If an eye disease has been progressing for some time, such as myopia, your child may not actually realize that they even have a vision problem in the first place.
+Your child may not know how to articulate the problems they have with their vision.
+Eye conditions often develop slowly, so your child may not actually realize they even have a vision problem in the first place.

-An eye exam is objective, enabling us to gain clear perspective on the health of your child’s eyes.
+Eye exams are objective, enabling us to gain a clear perspective on your child’s eye health.